Dataddo Xero connector enables simple API data extraction without writing a single line of code.

 - No data?

-- Your account might not have any records for the dates you specified.
+- Your account may not have any records for the dates you specified.
 Try changing the date range to a different date or a longer period (last 30 days, this year) to obtain data.

-- You could have made a slight mistake when configuring your account, but it's ok.
+- You could have made a small mistake when configuring your account, but it's ok.
 You can restart the process of configuration again and check the connector configuration.
 You can also try to use a different account or different combination of metrics.

 - Problem Connecting?